 Best credit cards to use abroad

-Lloyds Bank Avios Awards Points Credit Card
+Lloyds Bank Avios rewards Points Credit Card

 I bypassed the Halifax Clarity card as at the time it looked as it the 0% transaction fee was only in Europe (as confirmed by financial advisor), although Money Saving Expert states it’s worldwide now.
 The Lloyds card is attractive as it has an awards points system attached to it through Avios.
 I also collect Avios points when I shop at Tesco, another thumbs up from me.
-With the Lloyds card you get two cards – American Express which you get 1.25 Avios points for every £1 you spend but they acknowledge that not everywhere accepts AMEX so they also provide you with a Mastercard (but the point collection is less – 1.25 points for every fiver).
+With the Lloyds card, you get two cards – American Express which you get 1.25 Avios points for every £1 you spend but they acknowledge that not everywhere accepts AMEX so they also provide you with a Mastercard (but the point collection is less – 1.25 points for every fiver).
 Customer service is great, digital banking is neat and there is an app.
 However, there is a £24 annual charge for the card.
 APR is also high at 18.94%-31.1% so the same goes as above, pay off the balance in full and avoid ATMs.
 We have two cardholders, which is always handy for racking up those points.
 We paid for a hotel in Germany and have enough for at least 2 flights to another European country (from London annoyingly)

 - No overseas transaction fees